 work (where movies and TV shows are shot), and some of the theatres are

 closed - and in danger of being demolished.
-(In 2008, L.A. began seriously

 The Los Angeles Theatre (at 615 S. Broadway), built in 1931 in the French baroque style of Louis XIV, it was a virtual Hollywood cathedral.
 Famous for its huge crystal fountain in the lobby, the Los Angeles Theatre was considered one of the four or five finest movie palaces in the world.
 Not an inch of the interior was left undecorated, from the elegant stage curtains and ornate balcony, to the intricately-carved ceiling of its lobby.
 It is spectacular.
-When the Los Angeles Theatre was about to go under during the Depression, Charlie Chaplin paid an exorbitant amount of money to keep the posh 1,967-seat theater afloat, so that he could have the grand premiere of his masterpiece "City Lights" there.
+When the Los Angeles Theatre was about to go under during the Depression, Charlie Chaplin paid an exorbitant amount of money to keep the posh 1,967-seat theatre afloat, so that he could have the grand premiere of his masterpiece "City Lights" there.
 The Los Angeles Theatre recently closed and is currently sitting idle, except for occasional film shoots.
 In October of 1998, a major scene from the Andy Kaufman biopic, "Man On the Moon" (starring Jim Carrey) was filmed there.
 They duplicated Kaufman's famous 1979 concert at Carnegie Hall, with over 1,000 extras (ads for extras in local newspapers asked people to show up wearing "upscale New York evening wear.")
 But you may still be able to see its gorgeous interior via the "Last Remaining Seats" series (see details below.)

-The Million Dollar Theater (at 307 S. Broadway) built in 1918 by Sid Grauman at the then-astounding cost of one million dollars, it was the first movie palace built in Los Angeles; this elaborate gothic/baroque theater is huge - containing 2,345 seats, and was the site of many old-time premieres.
-It was later used as a church, and after the church relocated to another theatre (The State), the Million Dollar Theater had been closed and shuttered.
+The Million Dollar Theatre (at 307 S. Broadway) built in 1918 by Sid Grauman at the then-astounding cost of one million dollars, was the first movie palace built in Los Angeles; this elaborate gothic/baroque theatre is huge - containing 2,345 seats, and was the site of many old-time premieres.
+It was later used as a church, and after the church relocated to another theatre (The State), the Million Dollar Theatre had been closed and shuttered.
 However, in early 2008, the theatre reopened as a venue for live stage performances, with an emphasis on multicultural productions.
 In May of 2008, it hosted a concert by Mariachi Vargas de Tecalitlan, and the theatre will be hosting some of the Last Remaining Seats screenings.